biomedical-signal-processing/sleepyland/README.md

 > docker --version
 > ```
 > If the command returns the Docker version, you are ready to proceed from the step 1.

+> **Windows Users:**
+>
+> If you encounter issues running the `.ps1` script, you may need to change the PowerShell execution policy.
+To do this, open PowerShell as Administrator and run:
+> ```powershell
+> Set-ExecutionPolicy Unrestricted
+> ```
+> Confirm the change if prompted.
+This will allow the script to execute properly.

 >❗WARNING❗
 >